peter50216/trailblazer.github.io/gems/disposable/api.md

       end
     end

-Note that you can have any level of nesting, and are free to use `collection`s.
+Note that you can have any level of nesting, and are free to use `collection`.

 You get fully object-oriented access to your properties.